-297 acres within two parcels (Parcels 373 and 426) will be donated to the MSC and, consistent with the conditions in the Settlement Agreement, the Property will be subject to a perpetual conservation easement granted by the MSC to FRLT.
-The remaining two acres within Parcel 426 will be retained by PG&E subject to a conservation easement and will be addressed in a separate Land Conservation and Conveyance Plan (LCCP).

-Pending California Public Utilities Commission (CPUC) approval, and immediately following PG&E's conveyance of 297 acres within Parcels 373 and 426 to the MSC, the MSC and FRLT will enter into the conservation easement.
+8 acres within one parcel (Parcel 457) will be donated to the MSC and, consistent with the conditions in the Settlement Agreement, the Property will be subject to a perpetual conservation easement granted by the MSC to FRLT.
+Pending California Public Utilities Commission (CPUC) approval, and immediately following PG&E's conveyance of 8 acres within Parcel 457 to the MSC, the MSC and FRLT will enter into the conservation easement.

-The 297 acres in Parcels 373 and 426 to be donated to the MSC are outside the Upper North Fork Feather River Project boundary (FERC #2105) and PG&E has determined this acreage does not need to be retained for existing or future utility operations.
+The 8 acres in Parcel 457 to be donated to the MSC are outside the Upper North Fork Feather River Project boundary (FERC #2105) and PG&E has determined this acreage does not need to be retained for existing or future utility operations.
 Therefore, this acreage is available for donation, subject to PG&E's reserved rights.